 Johnston Abandons Kentucky and Nashville, Tennessee

 The fall of Fort Henry and Fort Donelson were serious blows to the Confederacy.
-It forced General A. S. Johnston, the commander of Rebel forces in the West, to abandon Kentucky and to fortify his position deeper in Tennessee.
+It forced General A. S. Johnston, the commander of Confederate forces in the West, to abandon Kentucky and to fortify his position deeper in Tennessee.
 The fall of the two forts also provided the Federals with two major waterways in the West from which to launch an invasion of the South.
 As Union armies surged into Tennessee, Johnston abandoned Nashville and moved even farther south in late February, rather than risk suffering a major battlefield defeat.

 Halleck Plans to Merge Union Armies